phossa/phossa-di/README.md

   $container = new Container();

-  // config the cache with classname and constructor arguments
+  // config the cache service with classname and constructor arguments
   $container->add('cache', 'MyCache', [ '@cacheDriver@' ]);

   // config the cache driver with extra init method